Mutual recognition of a Sales Registration Certificate

 Harcourts One members

-Go to National Certificate in Real Estate (Salesperson) > Pre-Course Pack – Auckland+Central+Northland, South Island or Wellington.
+Go to New Zealand Certificate in Real Estate (Salesperson) > Pre-Course Pack – Auckland+Central+Northland, South Island or Wellington.
 Complete the paperwork and post to the Academy.
 Further details are outlined in the pre-course packs.

 What employment contracts do our new recruits start on?

-New recruits that are in the process of completing the National Certificate in Real Estate (Salesperson) are employed on the 'Agreement for Provision of Administration Assistant Services'.
+New recruits that are in the process of completing the New Zealand Certificate in Real Estate (Salesperson) are employed on the 'Agreement for Provision of Administration Assistant Services'.

 Harcourts One members

-To access a copy of this Agreement go to National Certificate in Real Estate (Salesperson) > Agreement for Provision of Administration Assistant Services.
+To access a copy of this Agreement go to New Zealand Certificate in Real Estate (Salesperson) > Agreement for Provision of Administration Assistant Services.

 Why do we use this employment contract?